chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 Plugin URI: http://usestrict.net/2013/02/bbpress-notify-nospam/
 Tags: bbpress, email notification, no spam
 Requires at least: 3.1
-Tested up to: 4.9.2
+Tested up to: 4.9.5
 Text Domain: bbpress_notify
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: 1.18
+Stable tag: 1.18.1
 Requires PHP: 5.3
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VLQU2MMXKB6S2

 == Description ==
-This is started as a fork of the original bbPress-Notify plugin, after several failed attempts to contact the author requesting that he add the no-spam code to it.
-I don't like spam.
-Do you?

-It integrates into bbPress and sends notifications via e-mail when new topics or replies are posted.
-It is fully configurable in the bbPress settings.
+This plugin extends bbPress to send notifications via e-mail to selected roles  when new topics or replies are posted.
+It also has options to override the core bbPress notification templates, and is fully configurable in the bbPress settings.

 = Features include =